Brownie and cookie. Do I have your attention?

 - Melt the 1 pound of semisweet chocolate and butter until it’s smooth.
 You can do this in the microwave or in a large bowl set over a saucepan of simmering water, whichever method you have the best luck with.

-- In a (separate) large bowl, beat together the eggs on medium speed until the mixture is thick and has a pale yellow color.
+- In a (separate) large bowl, beat together the eggs and sugar on medium speed until the mixture is thick and has a pale yellow color.
 (About 5 minutes.)

 - Beat in the vanilla extract and salt.